 The lady Najma is the hostess and is responsible for guest relations.
 She usually joins the guests over dinner and actively takes part in planning the itineraries during your stay.
 If you have time, ask her and she will let tell you a lot of stories about the life in tea plantation.

 Sanjay Sharma is the manager of Glenburn Tea Estate.
 He has been a key contributor in developing and shaping the estate to its current form.
 Other than his great knowledge in tea plantation and processing, he is also an expert in birding and fishing.

 There are resident drivers who will pick you up from Bagdogra airport or NJP Railway station and drop you back.
 The transfers are included in the rates.
 After they pick you up, they generally stop on the way at a scenic spot offering you packed snacks like sandwiches and hot tea.

 Activities at Glenburn

 Glenburn offers lots of activities and local tours and sightseeing to keep you engaged for several days.
-Some of the activities like fishing & rafting are chargeable.
-Here is the activity snapshot:
+Some of the activities like fishing, rafting, massage etc are chargeable.
+Here is the activity list:

 Tea Garden and Factory Visits: Starts with an audio visual on history of the estate.
 You can then walk or drive through the tea gardens, interact with the garden workers and understand how tea is plucked.
 Then visit the factory to see tea processing.
 You will end the day tasting tea of many different flavors.